 B. Units and unit conversions

 In fact, many scientific units are given precise definitions that have to do with fundamental properties of our universe.
-This is to remove any extraneous errors that could result due to differences in definitions or measurement techniques to determine the exact “value” of each unit.
-We could also consider that our definitions of units could be used by people (or hypothetical aliens from other planets) who don’t know what a term such as “gram” or “kilometer” mean, but could deduce those values from an understanding of the fundamental properties of the universe.
+This is to remove any extraneous errors that could result due to differences in definitions or in the measurement techniques used to determine the exact “value” of each unit.
+We could also consider that our definitions of units could be used by people (or hypothetical aliens from other planets) who don’t know what a term such as “gram” or “kilometer” means, but could deduce those values from an understanding of the fundamental properties of the universe.

 It is important to note that two quantities with different units cannot be combined together using addition or subtraction.
 (A common phrase used by physics professors is that “you can’t add apples to oranges,” as both quantities are fundamentally different.)
 For example, it would be meaningless to add 5 meters to 8 kilograms.